 This course is an introduction the visual cultures of Africa and its Diasporas, through a series of case studies in visual narration in a wide variety of media and formats from Africa, the Caribbean, the US, Brasil, and indeed throughout the Black Atlantic.
-The case studies range from altar-making to filmmaking, and from ?sculpture? to pageantries of carnival.
+The case studies range from altar-making to filmmaking, and from sculpture to pageantries of carnival.
 The course seeks to locate these individual images-texts-objects in the larger narrative and performance traditions, as well as the socio-political and historical contexts, from which they emerge.
 But the course also asks where these forms are going, and how historical memory works now, always in motion.
 What, then, are the theoretical and practical implications for establishing origins, authenticity, and the future?
-A grade of 'C' or better is required.
+Prerequisite(s): DFS 100, DEN 108